- Scrolling to About the Community Grants Program

 - Are commercial, have the potential to make significant profit or be self-sustaining

-- Faith-based activities of religious organisations, this includes worship activities of a religious entity or group such as preaching, delivery of sermons, prayer services and rituals
+- Political or faith-based activities of religious organisations, this includes worship activities of a religious entity or group such as preaching, delivery of sermons, prayer services and rituals

 - Duplicate existing services already delivered by the City